thenamangoyal/data-structures/assignment3/Readme.txt

 You can search multiple strings.
 Provide multiple search strings in P.txt and data in T.txt

 We offer you 3 options for the same.
-Eitehr using linear probing or separate chaining or optimisied linear probing.
+Eitehr using linear probing or separate chaining or cluster counting linear probing.

 There are four hash codes:
 1. Integer Casting (Code 0)